GriffW/Garmin-Applications/README.md

 - Tones: Tones can be turned on or off here for the whole app.
 - Vibrations: Vibrations can be turned on or off here for the whole app.
 - Lap Screen: The lap screen that shows on a new lap can be turned off here.
 It might what to be turn off if laps need to be taken in quick succession.
+- Power Mode: There are 4 power modes introduced.
+These help save battery if absolute immediate precision is not required.
+The record of time is still accurate.
+The stopwatch, and timer are still percise and correct.
+But they don't update as frequently.
+If you want to update the display manually: you can press any button, but the backlight button.
+	- Normal [P0]: This behaves the exact same as the app has in the past.
+The real changes are in the following states.
+	- Low Power [P1]: The stopwatch now updates every second, as opposed to every tenth of a second.
+The time recorded is still accurate to the millisecond.
+	- Ultra Low Power [P2]: The stopwatch and timer now updates every minute.
+The timer still ends at the original time set.
+	- Endurance [P3]: The stopwatch does not update until a button is pressed.
+The timer updates every minute, and still ends at the original time set.

+- Device Info: Shows phone connection status, notification count, do not disturb status, alarm count, the current CIQ SDK  version number, and the current battery level.
+This screen updates when the enter button is pressed.

 ### Version History
+Version 2.1.0 - 11/24/2017
+- [Added] Power states.
+Check description for full info
+- [Added] Device Info.
+Allows you to check things such as battery, and phone status, without having to leave the app.

 Version 2.0.1 - 10/11/2017
 - [Fixed] Main Menu ailgnment issues on larger watches Fenix 5(x), etc...
 - [Modifed] App Icon changes